railtoolkit/TrainRuns.jl/README.md

 # History

+## Version 0.6.1

+Add an attribute to DataPoint to record the corresponding driving behavior

+- Add the attribute behavior to Datapoint in types.jl
+- Attach the corresponding behavior to data points in MovingPhases.jl
+- Attach the behavior "standStill" to the last data point of the driving course in OperationModes.jl
+- Rework Output.jl for outputting the data points' behavior

 ## Version 0.6

 Refactor some of the mutable structs from types.jl as Dictionaries

 - Remove the mutable structs Train, Path, PathSection, Settings and MovingSection